axtk/react-store/README.md

 import {useStore} from '@axtk/react-store';

 export default ({id}) => {
+    let taskStore = useStore('TaskStore');
+    // The `useStore` hook accepts a key of a store from the
+    // `<StoreProvider>` or an instance of the `Store` class as the
+    // first argument and, optionally, a store update callback as
+    // the second argument.

-    let [TaskStore, taskData, setTaskData] = useStore('TaskStore', id);
+    let taskData = taskStore.get(id);
-    // If not pre-filled, `TaskStore` is initially empty and `taskData`
+    // If not pre-filled, `taskStore` is initially empty and `taskData`
     // is undefined.
-Whenever the store gets updated the `useStore`
-    // hook will cause updates in `taskData` as well.

     useEffect(() => {
         // If the data was already in the store, this effect can be